 Wisecrack is an Analysis Channel composed of various comedians, academics, filmmakers, and artists who collaborate on a series of videos analyzing pop culture.
 The group is prone to look into Anime, Western Animation, Classic and contemporary Literature, Films and Video Games and analyze them, drawing out philosophy, sociology, psychology and whatever other hidden meanings can be found within them.

 - Boss Bitches Of History — A short lived series where Sovereign Syre and Ela Darling two entertainers who defy contemporary standards of American intellectualism and Feminism - talk about emboldened women throughout the ages who bucked the system and boldly faced the sexist powers of their time.

-- Eight Bit Philosophy - A series of animated cartoons that uses classic video game sprites and images to teach the viewers on fundamental of theocratic, existential and political philosophy.
+- Eight Bit Philosophy — A series of animated cartoons that uses classic video game sprites and images to teach the viewers on fundamentals of theocratic, existential and political philosophy.

 - Earthling Cinema — Set in the far future, alien archeologist Garyx Wormuloid provides a colorful, hilariously inaccurate summary of the plot of a movie and then provides a brief summary of the philosophy and message of the film in question.

-- Pop Psych - A series where Tessa Goss psychoanalyzes behavior exhibited by fictional characters (Batman, Mario, Santa Claus, etc.) and determines a diagonoses.
+- Pop Psych — A series where Tessa Goss psychoanalyzes behavior exhibited by fictional characters (Batman, Mario, Santa Claus, etc.) and determines a diagnosis.